PowerGridModel/power-grid-model/docs/user_manual/performance-guide.md

 - Many changes in the grid in each scenario

 To achieve that high performance, several optimizations are made.
-To use those optimizations to their fullest extend, we recommend our users to follow the following guidelines.
+To use those optimizations to the fullest, we recommend our users to follow the following guidelines.

 ## Data validity